- Learning to a Greater Degree Contract

 Science Subject Area, Bachelor of Science in Education Degree

 UCM's teacher education program prepares teachers to be competent, caring, reflective practitioners committed to the premise that all can learn.
-Graduates are well grounded in general, major, and professional knowledge and skills that are guided by performance standards and assessments, including development of reflective decisionmaking skills.
-Program expectations have been derived from consultation with practitioners and review of recommendations of appropriate professional groups.
+Graduates are well grounded in general, major, and professional knowledge and skills that are guided by performance standards and assessments, including development of reflective decision-making skills.
+Program expectations have been derived from consultation with practitioners and reviewed annually by the Middle School Advisor Board.

 Pre-service teachers complete a series of field experiences in the sophomore, junior, and senior years.
 Their junior and senior years, they participate in professional development school experiences that are co-designed and taught by school practitioners and university faculty.
 The culminating experience is student teaching.

 Students in the Department of Educational Foundations and Literacy may choose to participate in several international study experiences.
-A semester in Sweden gives students an excellent introduction to education in this country.
 Students may also participate in the full range of international study opportunities offered by the Office of International Programs.

 About the Faculty